Gudbrandr/RouteChecker/example1.md

 ![Example 17.](./images/ex17.png)

 Lovely!
 That leaves one final task.
 Conversion to CSV.
-CLick the `Export CSV` button at the bottom of the window.
+Click the `Export CSV` button at the bottom of the window.
 A default name is provided.
 Change it if you wish and hit `Save`.
 You can load the CSV into Route Checker and run the reports if you want to check that it converted correctly.
 The new route should work correctly and without generating errors in Route Viewer or OpenBVE.

 ## Postscript

 The route still isn't perfect.
-The power line on the left of the tracks now  disappears into the wall we replaced and reapperas at the far end.
+The power line on the left of the tracks now  disappears into the wall we replaced and reappears at the far end.
 Shortly thereafter it pitches up as if climbing over an obstacle (our wall?).
 It restarts abruptly about 1000m further down the track.
 This looks like a design flaw.
-It's still a great route, though, and the glitch doesn't detract from the overall.
-I'm still impressed at the quality of the work that deigners were able to create with minimal tooling, especiallyt in the early days of BVE.
+It's still a great route, though, and the glitch doesn't detract from the overall enjoyment of driving it.
+I'm still impressed at the quality of the work that deigners were able to create with minimal tooling, especially in the early days of BVE.
 Maybe I'll look at that in another tutorial.

 Have fun converting routes and don't forget to make them available for others to enjoy!